salman611/warmup-w11d04-rails-review/README.md

 1. What is the role of a join table in a many-to-many relationship?

+Answer:
+  Relational database systems usually don't allow you to implement a direct many-to-many relationship between two tables.Thus,we create a join table that sits between the two other tables of a many-to-many relationship.
+Its purpose is to store a record for each of the combinations of these other two tables.

-2. What two columns must be present in a join table?
+2. What two columns must be present in a join table? foreign keys.

 3. Given the example below, edit the code to define a has many :through relationship.

     ```ruby
     class Customer < ActiveRecord::Base
+    has_many :purchases
+    has_many :products, through: :purchases
+    has_many :
     end

     class Product < ActiveRecord::Base
+    has_many :purchases
+    has_many :customers, through: :purchases
     end

     class Purchase < ActiveRecord::Base
+     belongs_to :product
+     belongs_to :customer
     end
     ```